pharo-ide/Calypso/README.md

 Iceberg enableMetacelloIntegration: false
 ```
 There are long package and methods names in Calypso (related to tests) which are the problem of FileTree format on Windows.

+## Documentation

+If you want to learn more about the architecture of Calypso, refer to the the [Pharo Infrascture mini booklet](https://github.com/SquareBracketAssociates/Booklet-Infrastructure) as well as the [ClassAnnotation project](https://github.com/pharo-ide/ClassAnnotation).

+The classes in the Calypso package also have some high level documentation as well.

 ## Problems
 If you will find many processes hanging in the image it can be caused by some issue of critic plugin implementation.
 Some people report it in the past.
 It should be fixed now but there is always possibility that fix is not complete.